WHY A WESTON SCHOLARSHIP?

 - Inconsistent matt board size

 - Incomplete paper work

-The student artist must provide a one page typewritten statement about the submitted work.
-The statement can include information about the photographs, the importance of the medium to the student, and any future plans that may include studying or practicing photography.
+The student artist MUST provide a one page TYPEWRITTEN statement about the submitted work.
+The statement should include information about the photographs, the importance of the medium to the student, and any future plans that may include studying or practicing photography.